newtools/zsocket/readme.md

 }
 ```

-The following code will create a simple bridge between two interfaces:
+The following code will create a simple bridge between two interfaces that will allow tcp through (no other checksum dependent layer 3 types though):
 ```go
 package main